Scaling and Root Planing/Deep Cleaning in Fort Collins, CO

 This comprehensive cleaning process may be completed in one visit or spread out over multiple appointments, depending on your specific needs.
 Afterward, you may experience some tenderness or sensitivity, but this should subside within a few days.

 Scaling and root planing is not a substitute for regular brushing, flossing, and professional cleanings – they are essential components of maintaining good oral health!
-Regular visits with our dentist can help identify early signs of gum disease before it progresses further.
+Regular visits to our dentist can help identify early signs of gum disease before it progresses further.

 The Benefits of Scaling and Root Planing for Oral Health in Fort Collins, CO